fulcrologic/fulcro/docs/internationalization.md

 `brew link --force gettext`

 The link command is required because some software get confused if two of the same utilities are in the library path.

+Also, make sure that the project you are going to leverage the gettext against has a path 'i18n/msgs`

 ### leiningen plugin usage and translator workflow